BC-Olympic Digest, ADVISORY

 Nihao from Beijing

-Here are AP’s Beijing Olympic coverage plans.
-The Games run Feb.
-4-20.
+Today is Day 1 of the Beijing Olympics.
+Here are AP's coverage plans.
 All times are Eastern.
 For questions, please email Amanda Barrett at abarrett@ap.org.
 Find the latest Olympics coverage plans on Coverage Plan.
 For expanded content, visit AP’s Olympics hub on AP Newsroom.
 For access to AP Newsroom and other technical issues, contact apcustomersupport@ap.org or call 877-836-9477.
 For questions about the digital news experience or medals tables, please email Barry Bedlan at bbedlan@ap.org.

 TRENDING NEWS